Comment on or view a planning application

 - business competition

-- too many already
+- you think there’s too many of something already

 - loss of views